The Baby Connection Inc.

 “The other bank said I couldn’t apply yet, they wouldn’t even take my information.
 Stearns Bank took my information down and said they would get me ready when the funds were released.
 If they hadn’t done that, I wouldn’t have gotten the PPP funds,” Billie Jo said.

 Billie Jo felt fate was involved that she spoke with Stearns Bank that day.
 Her husband’s business was also able to get a PPP loan via Stearns Bank through the United States Small Business Administration (SBA).

 The personal connection they formed with Stearns Bank employees makes them want to keep their financing in one place in the future.
 Billie Jo and her husband originally worked with Lana Klaphake on their equipment financing years ago and kept coming back because of the bond they formed with her.
 Lana is now an SBA lender at Stearns Bank.

-The Baby Connection’s goal is to give parents a more personal and intimate experience of being able to see their child than they would get at medical clinic or hospital.
+The Baby Connection’s goal is to give parents a more personal and intimate experience of being able to see their child than they would get at a medical clinic or hospital.
 Its employees and technicians have years of experience and extensive training in ultrasound equipment.
 The technicians can determine gender with its HD imaging equipment.